Property delegation

 and setValue

-Implementing custom property delegate
+Implementing a custom property delegate

 To make it possible to use an object as a property delegate, all it needs is the getValue